 Summer term: health and wellbeing

-We teach PSHE in a variety of ways; as a discrete subject, through SEAL lessons, circle time, via assemblies and through other curriculum subjects.
+We teach PSHE in a variety of ways; as a discrete subject, through lessons, circle times, assemblies and through other curriculum subjects.
 As well as our outdoor educational visits, community work and activities, we have many visits from outside agencies.

 Each year the school nurses provide lessons and activities such as hygiene in Foundation Stage, medicines in Y1 and 2, teeth and how to look after them in Y3/4, drugs and safety in Y4/5 and puberty/relationships in Y6.
 This final theme is explored further in Term 6, when Y6 take part in a Health Education unit.
 For more information on what Year 6 will be studying, see our Health Education Summary 2018, as well as the timetable for week one and week two of the unit.